 Each type of abuse can lead to permanent adverse health outcomes for elderly individuals and their families.
 In the final years of life, nobody deserves to fear their caretakers or suffer needlessly at their hands.
 Carefully choose your loved one’s nursing home facility, and watch out for these types of abuse.

-If you suspect the abuse of a loved one, consult a compassionate Charleston nursing home abuse attorney to learn more about your legal options.
+If you suspect that your loved one is a victim of abuse, consult our compassionate Charleston nursing home abuse attorneys to learn more about your legal options.

 Common Signs of Nursing Home Abuse

-The first step in combatting nursing home abuse is identifying its presence.
+The first step in combating abuse is identifying its presence.
 This step often takes patience and perseverance.
-Elder abusers may cover up the signs of their abuse, threaten their charges, and put on a friendly and charming face when family members arrive.
+Perpetrators may cover up the signs of their abuse, threaten their charges, and put on a friendly and charming face when family members arrive.
 Frightened and embarrassed elders may refuse to open up about their experiences.
 A few signs may indicate the presence of elder abuse, even in the absence of obvious symptoms:

 - Caretakers fail to provide plausible explanations for injuries.
 Occasionally an elder may suffer an unavoidable or accidental injury.
-If bruising, lacerations, and fractures do not reasonably match the elder’s and the caretaker’s explanation, elder abuse may have played a role in the injury.
+If bruising, lacerations, and fractures do not reasonably match the elder’s and the caretaker’s explanation, abuse or neglect may have played a role in the injury.

 - The elder’s personality changes in ways that do not match up with current medical conditions.
 Some personality changes will occur if an elder experiences dementia or other cognitive disorders.
 If you notice a typically clear-minded elder avoid eye contact, act fearful around caretakers, or engage in dementia-like actions (such as rocking back and forth) investigate the reason behind the change.

-- You witness a caretaker behaving abusively toward an elder.
+- You witness a caretaker behaving aggressively toward an elder.
 Threatening, forcefully moving, or insulting an elder may indicate physical and/or emotional abuse.

 - The facility looks dirty and the elder appears to have poor hygiene.
-Nursing home facilities should provide a clean and safe atmosphere for their residents and provide adequate hygiene and sanitation services.
-Dirty rooms, unwashed linens, bed sores, and a persistent, unpleasant odor may all indicate neglect.
+Nursing home facilities should provide a clean, safe atmosphere for their residents and provide adequate hygiene and sanitation services.
+Dirty rooms, unwashed linens, bedsores, and a persistent, unpleasant odor may all indicate neglect.